Queens-Hacks/qcumber-api/readme.md

 -------

-### 1. Python
+### 1. Python & Git

-qcumber-api requires python version 2.7 or 3.3.
+Python 2.7 or 3.3 and git must be installed on your system to run qcumber-api.

 To get set up, just grab the dependancies:

 ### 2. Application Requirements